-This part of the trail is easily done starting off level before rising on a small slope overlooking the Conasauga River on its left.
-After following the river upstream the trail detours to the west on the old logging road passing a huge spring on the left.
+This part of the trail is an easy hike.
+It starts off level before rising on a small slope overlooking the Conasauga River on its left.
+After following the river upstream the trail detours to the west from the river eventually passing a huge spring on its left.
 After the spring the trail comes to Bray Field and the Conasauga River where this section of the trail ends.

 From Bray Field, there are numerous opportunities.
 A lot of backpackers set up base camp at Bray Field and will day hike numerous trails throughout the wilderness.
 The trails immediate and near to Bray Field are Tearbritches (Strenuous), Conasauga River (Upstream or Downstream), Panther Creek (Panther Creek Falls), and the continuation of Hickory Creek Trail.